KRISHNADULLOLLLI/DBMS-LAB-PROGRAMS-1BM19CS075-/README.md

     v) Demonstrate how you delete all account tuples at every branch located in a specific city

 ----------------------------------------------------------------------------------------------------
+5)  **STUDENT ENROLLMENT DATABASE**

-5) Consider the following database of student enrollment in courses and books adopted for each course.
+   Consider the following database of student enrollment in courses and books adopted for each course.

     STUDENT (regno: String, name: String, major: String, bdate: date)